Herniated disc: Why not operate? (5 reasons)

 I hope you now understand why the operation should not be considered immediately when suffering from a herniated disc (even if your lower back pain seems severe!).

 In an ideal world, you should have tried everything before considering lumbar surgery.
-A herniated disc is usually started with medication and active physical therapy focused on therapeutic exercises to improve function (sheathing, breathing, etc.).
+For herniated discs, we generally start with medication and active physiotherapy focused on therapeutic exercises aimed at improving function (sheathing, breathing, etc.).

 Analgesic treatments also help relieve pain and calm symptoms.
-We think, among other things, of the heat, ice, osteopathy, alternative treatments and natural products, etc. In refractory cases, thelumbar infiltration remains a viable option for reducing inflammation and calming pain.
+We think, among other things, of heat, ice, osteopathy, alternative treatments and natural products, etc. In refractory cases, lumbar infiltration remains a possible option to reduce inflammation and relieve pain.

 Note: For natural solutions to relieve back pain, see the following article: